389ds/389ds.github.io/docs/389ds/howto/howto-ssl.md

     /opt/fedora-ds/shared/bin/certutil -L -n <CERTNAME> -d /opt/fedora-ds/alias

 Again, you may need the "-P" flag if using Fedora DS 1.0.4 and your cert db files are not the default names.
-Here "<CERTNAME>" is the name of your server SSL cert.
+Here "<CERTNAME>" is the name of your server TLS/SSL cert.
 You can list all the cert names with:

     certutil -L -d /etc/dirsrv/slapd-instancename